Moises898/Algorithmic-Trading-Original-Repo/README.md

 <h3><b> display_symbols(elements,sprd=10)</b></h3>
-<p>Use this method to filter and display only the actives with spread less than the input and contains the keyword passed.
+<p>Use this method to filter and display only the actives symbols with spread less than the input and contains the keyword passed.
 This method by default filter spread less than 10 and return a list with the symbols information.<br>

 Example: <br>